KyleStar/BarcodeQRScanner/README.md

-I (CamVisionApp) built the QR & Barcode reader app as a Free app.
+I (TinyTechApp) built the QR Code Scanner & Barcode Reader app as a Free app.
 This SERVICE is provided by me at no cost and is intended for use as is.

 This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.